 Source: Creative Commons

-Since 2016, a series of judicial proceedings against several people with a projection on the social and professional networks of the world of comedy and humour have begun on the part of Spain.
-The cases pointed at critical and divergent voices, especially when it had to do with humourists and comedians or singers who had targeted the Monarchy, or made funny comments online about past events that involved terrorist violence, or the violent action of the police forces in Spain.
-All such statements were all prosecuted judicially.
-The authors’ intention had always intended to be humorous, artistic, or simply put; as expression of free critical thinking expression.
-Since the year 2014, the Spanish paramilitary Police force “Guardia Civil” has been carrying out the so-called “Spider Operation” aimed at pursuing cases of terrorism apology.
-This is the case, for example, with Cassandra Vera, who made various funny tweets in relation to the attack in which dictator’s Francisco Franco’s Prime Minister was killed in 1975.
-Miss Vera was tried and sentenced to one year in prison and finally acquitted after having successfully appealed the sentence.
-Amongst this, features the proceedings against Mr. Albà for having posted a photo of “Guardia Civil” and “Policía Nacional” officers, posing triumphant and joyful in front of the Police-transporting ships chartered by the Spanish government in order to repress the Catalan referendum on October 1.
-The Picture featured a humorous comment that resulted in a first accusation of injuries to be filed against him.
+Since 2014, the Spanish semi-military police force, the “Guardia Civil”, has been carrying out the so-called “Spider Operation” aimed at pursuing cases of terrorism apology.
+This is the case, for example, of Cassandra Vera, who made various funny tweets in reference to the bomb which killed dictator’s Francisco Franco’s Prime Minister in 1973.
+Ms. Vera was tried and sentenced to one year in prison and finally acquitted after having successfully appealed the sentence.
+Among these features the proceedings against Mr. Albà for having posted a photo of “Guardia Civil” and “Policía Nacional” officers, posing triumphantly and happily in front of the pleasure cruisers chartered by the Spanish government in accommodate them during the repression of the Catalan referendum on October 1.
+The picture featured a humorous comment that resulted in a first accusation of injuries to be filed against him.

-On May 31, 2018, Mr. Albà was again summoned to the courts in order to be informed that the same cause was expanded with new tweets of his.
+On May 31, 2018, Mr. Albà was again summonsed to the courts in order to be informed that the same cause was being expanded with new tweets of his.
 Once his statement before the judge was completed, his lawyer requested the proceedings to be terminated.
 In the words of Mr. Albà: “Freedom of expression is a right that I have 100% (…).
-The pre-trial phase is an open cause to all and everything that can influence socially, and against the freedom of thought and for people to have the freedom to sing, to give one’s opinions, and to the whole society … I think that this case is not against me, but against the whole society.”
+The pre-trial phase is an open cause to all and everything that can influence socially, and against the freedom of thought and for people to have the freedom to sing, to give their opinions, and to the whole society… I think that this case is not against me, but against the whole society.”

 Violation of article 20 of the Spanish Constitution, which clearly indicates in its first section that it recognizes and protects the rights – among others – to: